snowplow-archive/snowplow.github.com/_posts/2014-04-17-spark-example-project-released.md

 <h2><a name="thoughts">4.
 Thoughts on Spark</a></h2>
 </div>

-Although it is early days, I was impressed with Spark, and very pleased to have it running on Elastic MapReduce in the same fashion as our existing Scalding jobs.
+Although it is still early days, I was impressed with Spark, and very pleased to have it running on Elastic MapReduce in the same fashion as our existing Scalding jobs.

 In particular, I like Spark's use of in-memory processing, where in contrast Hadoop jobs can be rather disk-intensive.
 I also like Spark's narrow focus: where Hadoop is an entire data ecosystem (file system, cluster management, job scheduling etc), Spark is much more manageable in scope, being designed to work with other great technology such as [Apache Mesos] [mesos], [Typesafe Akka] [akka], [HDFS] [hdfs] et al.